 Mercy (eleemon) (from which the English word eleemosynary is derived) means “beneficial or charitable.”

-It follows that one who has received much mercy via the pardon of sin on the Cross, should in their realization, display mercy, or charity to others.
+It follows that one who has received much mercy via the pardon of sin on the Cross should, in their realization, display mercy, or charity, to others.

-ONE WHO IS DESPONDENT OVER HIS SIN, RESULTING IN A WHOLE-HEARTED PURSUIT OF GOD, WILL SHOW MERCIES TO HIS FELLOW MAN
+ONE WHO IS DESPONDENT OVER HIS SIN, RESULTING IN A WHOLEHEARTED PURSUIT OF GOD, WILL SHOW MERCIES TO HIS FELLOW MAN

 Mercy carries the idea of “not giving somebody that which they deserve.”
 God is merciful to the sinner in this way; He pardons the sinner.
 In this same way, the beatitudinal believer displays mercy toward his fellow man.
 Such teachings by Jesus flew in the face of the smug Pharisees who were condescending, void of mercy toward those who failed to measure up to their standards.
 One’s amount of influence on the Hill will be largely calculated by his willingness, attempts, and successes to personally bless the lives of others.

 States Jesus, the specific result of one’s characteristic mercifulness is that he will receive mercy.
-James 2:13 states this same promise in an opposite fashion: For judgment will be merciless to one who has shown no mercy (cf. Matt.
-6:14-15).
+James 2:13 states this same promise in an opposite fashion: For judgment will be merciless to one who has shown no mercy (cf. Matthew 6:14-15).
 This is not to suggest that one gains salvation by being merciful; such is accomplished not by personal merit, but by God’s grace through trust in Christ.
-Rather, the idea is this: to the degree the believer is merciful to his or her fellow man is the degree to which God is merciful to them in daily living.
+Rather, the idea is this: to the degree the believer is merciful to his or her fellow man is the degree to which God is merciful to him in daily living.
 What goes around comes around.
 The idea is one of sowing and reaping: The one who sows mercy will reap mercy.

 F. IF YOU ARE GENUINE WITH OTHERS